 It’s Business Time Payloads:

-In all, It’s Business Time will carry five payload elements, four satellites and one technology demonstrator, to orbit on Electron’s first operational flight.
-The mission itself is a rideshare between four separate entities and showcases Electron’s diverse rideshare capability on the small satellite launch market.
+In all, It’s Business Time carried seven payload elements, six satellites and one technology demonstrator, to orbit on Electron’s first operational flight.
+The mission itself is a rideshare between several separate entities and showcases Electron’s diverse rideshare capability on the small satellite launch market.

 The two LEMUR-2 satellites, named LEMUR-2-ZUPANSKI and LEMUR-2-CHANUSIAK, are being launched for the data and analytics company Spire Global.
 Spire previously launched two LEMUR-2 satellites on the previous Electron flight, Still Testing, back in January 2018.
 These two new LEMUR-2 satellites will join Spire’s constellation of more than 50 nanosatellites currently in Low Earth Orbit.